• Facebook

 FAMILY BUSINESS RESEARCH SIG TRACKS

-T04_05 – Performance, Goals, & Behavior in Family Firms – Focus 2023: Innovation and Sustainability
+T04_05 – Behavior, Performance, and Sustainability in Family Firms

 Since the beginning of Covid-19 emergency, family firms stood out for their responsiveness in fighting pandemic, in many cases showing unique innovativeness and responsibility for community (Le-Breton-Miller & Miller, 2022).
-Given that the key factor that distinguishes family firms from others is the family’s involvement in ownership, board and management of their firms along with their willingness to transfer family control to the future generations (Chua et al., 1999; Daspit et al., 2018), the relationships between family firm’s corporate governance, innovation strategies, and performance (social and financial) deserve to be further investigated.
+Given that the key factor that distinguishes family firms from others is the family’s involvement in ownership, board and management of their firms along with their willingness to transfer family control to the future generations (Chua et al., 1999; Daspit et al., 2018), the relationships between family firm’s corporate governance and performance (social and financial) deserve to be further investigated.

 UN Sustainable Development Goals (SDG):